Mackmyra Whisky

-Mackmyra Whisky is a Swedish single malt whisky distillery.
+Mackmyra Whisky was a Swedish Single malt whisky distillery.
+On 19 August 2024, Mackmyra Svensk Whisky AB filed for bankruptcy.
+After the bankruptcy, more than 50 organizations expressed interest to buy Mackmyra, such interest level is unprecedented in Swedish history.

 It is named after the village and manor of Mackmyra, where the first distillery was established, in the residential district of Valbo, south-west of Gävle.
-The toponym is commonly suggested as deriving from owlet moths (Swedish: nattflyn) and mire (Swedish: myr).
+The toponym is commonly suggested as deriving from a regional word for gnats (Swedish: mack) and mire (Swedish: myr).
 However, owlet moths have all but disappeared from present-day Mackmyra, due to the gradual rebound of land—a result of the melting of ice sheets 10,000 years ago.

 Mackmyra Svensk Whisky AB is a publicly traded company, listed in December 2011 on Nasdaq OMX's alternative-investment market First North.
 The company has about 45 employees with annual revenues of around SEK 100 million, and its biggest shareholder is the Swedish farmer's co-op Lantmännen.

 History

 Mackmyra's history started in 1998 at a Swedish winter resort, where eight friends from the Royal Institute of Technology met up for a ski trip.
 Noticing all of them had brought along a bottle of malt whisky for the host, a conversation started about the manufacturing of a Swedish whisky.
 The following year a company was founded, and after years of experimenting with 170 different recipes, they finally settled on two recipes in 2002.
 That same year a new distillery was built in the old mill and power station at Mackmyra, which went on stream in October.
 The first limited edition single malt whisky, Preludium 01, launched in February 2006 and sold-out in less than 20 minutes.